Egomann88/CsConsoleGame/README.md

 - If a Character has the EXACT same name as another, the Save File will OVERWRITE the of the other character
 - If Save File is edited, game may crash on load
 - Player must be able to delete characters in game
+- Save Folder must be created if not exists